Odds Format

 The NCAAM Final Four is the semifinal game of the NCAA men’s basketball tournament.

-There are four regions in the tournament, with the winner from each region being the team who advances to the Final Four.
+There are four regions in the tournament, with the winner from each region being the team that advances to the Final Four.

 The Road to the Championship: NCAA Men’s Basketball Tournament Format